nyarkokennedy/beyond-the-factor-of-safety/README.md

 pip install -r requirements.txt

-The Canterbury CPT dataset (`CANTERBURYDATASET.pkl`) from Geyin et al. (2021) is required to re-run the analysis, and is available from the DesignSafe-CI data depot under project PRJ-2937 (https://www.designsafe-ci.org/data/browser/public/designsafe.storage.published/PRJ-2937).
-Place the file in the repository root before running the script.
+The Canterbury CPT dataset (`CANTERBURYDATASET.pkl`) from Geyin et al. (2021) is required to re-run the analysis, and is available from the DesignSafe-CI data depot under project PRJ-2937 (https://www.designsafe-ci.org/data/browser/public/designsafe.storage.published/PRJ-2937).Place the file in the repository root (not inside `src/`) before running the script — the script looks one level up from where it's run.
 ---

 ### How to run

+cd src
 python CPT_Liquefaction_Analysis.py

 The script will: